 Areas of Focus

-From cutting-edge basic research, Penn State Children’s Hospital engages in research aimed at understanding, treating, and ultimately eliminating childhood disease.
+From cutting-edge basic research, Penn State Health Children’s Hospital engages in research aimed at understanding, treating, and ultimately eliminating childhood disease.

 Research at the Children’s Hospital includes basic science and clinical investigation in a wide spectrum of pediatric fields and involves the University Park campus.
 This research aims to reduce morbidity and increase the success of treatment of many childhood diseases.